 Why do you need this?

-First off, the “film look” isn’t just a 180-degree shutter angle.
-This is an old wives tale and you really need to get this out of your head.
-It’s a different story when you are dealing with slow motion, but the shutter angle is just shutter speed as it relates to the frames per second.
+First, the “film look” isn’t just a 180-degree shutter angle.
+This is an old wives’ tale; you need to get this out of your head.
+It’s a different story when you are dealing with slow motion, but the shutter angle is just shutter speed as it relates to frames per second.

 What makes the film look is a motion blur, frames per second too, but mostly motion blur.
 Get your shutter speed close to 1/48.

-If you’re shooting at 30fps and still want that film motion blur you get from the 1/48 shutter, you can shoot at 225 shutter angle.
+If you’re shooting at 30fps and still want the film motion blur you get from the 1/48 shutter, you can use a 225-degree shutter angle.

-Tokyo and Japan run their networks at NTSC, however, Tokyo’s power grid and in northern Japan is 50Hz.
-Southern Japan south of Osaka is 60Hz.
-When shooting in Japan at NTSC shutter speeds, you’ll need to be conscious of your shutter angle or frames per second to so avoid flickering light.
+Tokyo and Japan run their networks at NTSC; however, Tokyo’s power grid in northern Japan is 50Hz, and southern Japan south of Osaka is 60Hz.
+When shooting in Japan at NTSC shutter speeds, you must be conscious of your shutter angle or frames per second to avoid flickering light.

-At 30fps in Tokyo, you’ll want to be at around a 216 shutter angle.
-But if you go down to Fukuoka you’ll want to be at 180, or 225 if you want that 1/48 shutter.
+At 30fps in Tokyo, you’ll want to use a shutter angle of around 216.
+But if you go to Fukuoka, you’ll want to use 180 or 225 if you want that 1/48 shutter.

 How The Shutter Angles Work In Cinema Cameras

 The shutter angle is related to the camera’s frame rate, which is the number of frames captured per second.
-For example, if a camera is set to a frame rate of 24 frames per second, and a 180-degree shutter angle, the shutter will be open for half of the time that each frame is recorded resulting in a 1/48 shutter speed.
-360 degrees would equate to the shutter being opened for the full time the frame is exposed resulting in a 1/24 shutter speed.
+For example, if a camera is set to a frame rate of 24 frames per second and a 180-degree shutter angle, the shutter will be open for half the time that each frame is recorded, resulting in a 1/48 shutter speed.
+360 degrees would equate to the shutter being opened for the full time the frame is exposed, resulting in a 1/24 shutter speed.

 1/48 or a 180-degree shutter at 24 frames per second results in a balanced exposure and natural-looking motion in the captured images.

-The ability to adjust the shutter angle is a valuable tool for filmmakers, as it allows them to add a unique look and feel to their footage and convey different moods and emotions.
+The ability to adjust the shutter angle is a valuable tool for filmmakers, as it allows them to give their footage a unique look and feel and convey different moods and emotions.